digital-index-of-middle-english-verse/sandbox/README.md

 - `artefacts/`
   Warnings, reports, and csv artefacts of the scripts in `scripts/`.
   Transformed source data are written instead to `docs/` for use by the Jekyll website builder.
-- `DIMEV_XML/`
-  DIMEV source files as of May 2023.
 - `docs/`
   Source files and templates for a website.
   The contents of `docs/_items/` are written by `scripts/transform-Records.py`.
 - `schemas/`
   JSON schemas for validation of transformed source files.
 - `scripts/`
-  Python scripts for review and transformation of the files in `DIMEV_XML`.
+  Python scripts for review and transformation of the files in the `dimev` repository.
   For details see comments at the head of each file.
+  Scripts presume that the `dimev` repository has been cloned to a directory sibling to this one.

 # Technical direction
 - `Records.xml` will be atomized (one file per `<record>`) to make effective use of `git` distributed version control.